sylwiavargas/roadmap-review/README.md

 - use the very useful name attribute in forms
 - understand when to use headers
 - use ES6 object property value shorthand
+- work with dataset id's, and understand how to query select using using data-id